DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/editing/allowUpdating.md

 **true** if the row can be updated; otherwise **false**.

 ---
-See an example in the [allowDeleting](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/editing/allowDeleting.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/#allowDeleting') option.
+See an example in the [allowDeleting](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/editing/allowDeleting.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/#allowDeleting') property.

 #####See Also#####
 - [onRowUpdating](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/onRowUpdating.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onRowUpdating')